mindsdb/mindsdb/mindsdb/integrations/handlers/confluence_handler/README.md

 Confluence is a collaborative documentation tool,it can be used to host Wiki pages.
 In this handler,python client of api is used and more information about this python client can be found (here)[https://pypi.org/project/atlassian-python-api/]

 ## Confluence Handler Initialization

 The Confluence handler is initialized with the following parameters:

 - `url`: Confluence hosted url instance
 - `confluence_api_token`: Confluence API key to use for authentication

+Please follow this (link)[https://docs.searchunify.com/Content/Content-Sources/Atlassian-Jira-Confluence-Authentication-Create-API-Token.htm] to generate the token for accessing confluence API

 ## Implemented Features